 An impassioned, harrowing and ultimately hopeful story of one woman's pursuit of justice, forgiveness and healing.

-In this intimate and gripping journey into prisons, courtrooms and the human heart, Shannon reveals the far-reaching impact of Jason’s crimes and the agonizing choices faced by the loved ones of offenders.
-In so doing, she addresses the implicit dangers of a correctional system and a society that prioritizes punishment over rehabilitation, and victimhood over recovery.
+Through the Glass is an intimate and gripping journey into prisons, courtrooms and the human heart in which she reveals the far-reaching impact of Jason's crimes, the agonizing choices faced by the loved ones of offenders and the implicit dangers of a correctional system and a society that prioritizes retribution over rehabilitation, and victimhood over recovery.

 “A compelling documentation of a flawed penal system [and] a nuanced look at the humanity of a violent criminal.
 Most of all, it’s a meditation on forgiveness.”

 “A remarkable story… of love and betrayal, of a horribly broken man’s hidden brutality and his ex-wife’s boundless capacity to forgive.”

 "If you are going to read one book this year, let it be this one.
 You will never again forget, or take lightly, ALL the innocent victims of crimes." - The London Free Press